mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 #### Cross Origin Authorization

-Ember Simple Auth __will only authorize cross origin requests when you whitelist the endpoint beforehand__ so that no secret information gets exposed to third parties.
+Ember Simple Auth __will only authorize cross origin requests when the origin has been whitelisted beforehand__ so that no secret information gets exposed to third parties.
 To enable authorization for additional origins (for example if the REST API of the application runs on a different domain than the one the Ember.js application is served from), __additional origins can be whitelisted__ in the configuration _(beware that origins consist of protocol, host and port where port can be left out when it is 80 for HTTP or 443 for HTTPS)_:

 ```js
 window.ENV = window.ENV || {};